Ryanair agrees first deal with online travel agent

 Ryanair insisted its partnership with loveholidays is “transparent” as travellers will not pay more than if they book direct, and the airline will receive accurate contact details.

-At a press conference in London, Ryanair director of marketing, communications and digital Dara Brady claimed it was “a historic day” for the carrier.
+At a press conference in London, Ryanair’s director of marketing, communications and digital Dara Brady claimed it was “a historic day” for the carrier.

 He went on: “From a Ryanair respective I think it’s a very important step forward.